 The shortest of Nehoiden’s holes, the elevated tee will give golfers a good view of the obstacles that surround this green.
 Golfers must hit a shot long enough to clear the bunker in front, and straight enough to avoid the bunker on right while avoiding the tree and bunker combination on left.
 The green slopes downward from back to front with different curves and undulations. .
 Nonetheless, the 8th is where most of Nehoiden’s holes-in-one do occur.

-Nehoiden offers a practice range of approximately 165 yards and offers five hitting stations.
+Nehoiden offers a practice range of approximately 165 yards and offers seven hitting stations.
 The range is located between the 1st and 2nd fairways, with vehicle access from Service Drive.
 The range machine operates on a token system, with each token dispensing approximately 25-30 range balls.
 Tokens are available from the starters at the first tee or the golf office and cost $30 for ten tokens.

 Hours are seasonal, on Monday from 12-6pm and Tuesday-Sunday 8-6.
 Access is for members only.